solana-developers/helpers/README.md

 await addKeypairToEnvFile(testKeypair, "SECRET_KEY", ".env.local");
 ```

-This will also reload the env file
+This will also reload the env file.

 ### initializeKeypair(connection, options)